- Solar advice hub

 The hardware involved can experience wear and tear, electrical connections can break down, and unwanted obstructions can stop your panels from working properly.

-Panels can be damaged by falling or windswept detritus, while your battery can overheat if put in a poorly ventilated space.
+Panels can be damaged by falling debris, while your battery can overheat if put in a poorly ventilated space.

 These problems can be exacerbated or multiplied if your installer doesnât set up your panels or battery properly, if you donât keep any eye on your system, and if you buy cheap solar panels.